halbritter-lab/pld-progression-grouper/README.md

 ## References

-The pronciple of the "PLD-Progression Grouper" tool has been first published in 2022, highlighting its application in the study of PLD within the context of both Autosomal Dominant Polycystic Kidney Disease (ADPKD) and Autosomal Dominant Polycystic Liver Disease (ADPLD).
+The principle of the "PLD-Progression Grouper" tool has been first published in 2022, highlighting its application in the study of PLD within the context of both Autosomal Dominant Polycystic Kidney Disease (ADPKD) and Autosomal Dominant Polycystic Liver Disease (ADPLD).
 This underscores the tool's relevance and adaptability for assessing PLD progression not only in isolated cases but also when it occurs in conjunction with ADPKD.
 For more details on the publication, see [PMID:36246085](https://pubmed.ncbi.nlm.nih.gov/36246085/).

 ## Features